Namibia to resume foreign tourism; Lebanon announces record daily death toll; US colleges see spike in cases.

 Moreover, not everyone is equally susceptible to being infected by the virus, highly contagious as it may be, says Dr Wajiha Javed, head of public health at the multinational pharmaceutical company Getz Pharma’s Pakistan division.
 The phenomenon is known as “population heterogeneity” in epidemiology.

 “Because people are so different from each other, there are some people who are more susceptible and others who are less,” she says.
 “There are certain people who no matter how much you expose them, they won’t get it.”

 The result, according to all three epidemiologists Al Jazeera spoke to, is that Pakistan may have reached a plateau in infections as social networks were saturated during the “super spreader” event of Eid al-Fitr.

 “Those who could get infected got infected,” says Dr Khan.
 “Those who were not at risk, they never came on.
 So mainly everybody who was most susceptible got infected up front.”

 That does not mean, however, that the danger of the coronavirus epidemic has entirely passed, they warn.

 On August 14, Pakistan’s Independence Day, citizens across the country were seen taking advantage of the lifting of restrictions to gather in large crowds, celebrating in the streets of major cities while popping off fireworks or dancing to patriotic songs.

-And this week, the country will see a large number of daily religious gatherings to mark the first 10 days of the month of Muharram, culminating in processions on the weekend to mark Ashoura, an event of great religious importance to Muslims from the Shia and other sects.
+And this week, the country will see a large number of daily religious gatherings to mark the first 10 days of the month of Muharram, culminating in processions to mark Ashura, an event of great religious importance to Muslims from Shia and other sects.